uit-no/hpc-doc/jobs/batch.rst

 QOS*Limit
   This should only happen if you run your job with ``--qos=devel``.
 In developer mode you may only have one single job in the queue. launch failed requeued held
   Job launch failed for some reason.
 This is normally due to a faulty node.
-Please contact us via support-stallo@metacenter.no stating the problem, your user name, and the jobid(s).
+Please contact us via support@metacenter.no stating the problem, your user name, and the jobid(s).
 Dependency
   Job cannot start before some other job is finished.
 This should only happen if you started the job with ``--dependency=...``
 DependencyNeverSatisfied